-4.3.A - Student-athletes must securely affix their assigned plate to their bikes for the entirety of all league events.

-4.3.B - If the plate comes off of the bike while racing and it is possible to safely do so, student-athletes must move their bike off the trail, walk the trail to retrieve the plate, and keep it on their person for the remainder of their race.
+- 4.3.A Student-athletes must securely affix their assigned plate to their bikes for the entirety of all league events.
+Plates must be kept in their original shape. - 4.3.B If the plate comes off of the bike while racing and it is possible to safely do so, student-athletes must move their bike off the trail, walk the trail to retrieve the plate, and keep it on their person for the remainder of their race.
 If the student-athlete cannot safely retrieve the plate, the lost plate must be reported to the next race official.